ganeshutah/Jove/For_CS3100_Fall2020/README.md

    - 8:9/17
      - Run the Notebooks within 7_NFA2RE/

+* Week-5 Outcomes: Take a midterm to assess the previous objectives.
+Ungraded practice problems would have been given out each week; discuss those in class.
+The exam is a take-home timed exam on Canvas.
+After the exam, learn two algorithms for DFA minimization, one based on dynamic programming, and the other based on Brzozowski's minimization which can be realized using one line of code as ("reverse; determinize;
+  reverse; determinize").

    - 9:9/22
      - Quiz-5 given; due 9/25 11:59pm, covers L9,10
      - Review of Asg 1-3